We Don’t Have the Money – How Can We Afford Building-out Broadband?

 - Strong resistance by incumbent ISPs to losing their stated customer base

 In addition to traditional sales and marketing efforts, increasing take rates and demand for higher value network services is needed to grow the business case for broadband investment.
 This requires community engagement, driving demand, and incentivizing implementation.
 At SNG we call this driving broadband utilization and community benefits.
 This is an essential element to building an economic case for investing in broadband.

 A New Paradigm

-A large part of overcoming the challenges requires a paradigm shift in how you think about municipal broadband.
+A large part of overcoming the challenges requires a paradigm shift in how you think about broadband and digital infrastructure.

-Broadband as infrastructure – First and foremost when considering municipal broadband think of it as essential infrastructure that enables not only internet access, but also provides a platform for innovation and many other services.
-Rather than being a mechanism focused only on bringing better internet connectivity to the community, a quality broadband infrastructure opens up opportunities for many other new services that benefit the community.
+Broadband as infrastructure – First and foremost when considering broadband think of it as digital infrastructure that enables not only internet access, but also provides a platform for innovation and many other services.
+Rather than being a mechanism focused only on bringing better internet connectivity to the community, digital infrastructure opens up opportunities for many other new services that benefit the community.

-Provide choice through open access – As a municipality your goal is not to become an internet service provider.
+Provide choice through open access – As a community, your goal is not to become an internet service provider.
 Your goal is to ensure that everyone in your community can get affordable, quality broadband if they want it.
-By ensuring that your broadband infrastructure is open access you can provide the needed bandwidth while lowering the cost of entry to even more retail internet providers.
-You not only avoid directly competing with incumbents, you actually encourage more competitive choice from other providers.
+By ensuring that your broadband infrastructure is based on a wholesale model you can provide the needed bandwidth while lowering the cost of entry to even more retail internet providers.
+You not only avoid directly competing with incumbents, you actually encourage more healthy and competitive broadband marketplace.

-Build based on committed demand – In many cases, the initial investment in municipal broadband infrastructure can be justified by addressing the immediate needs of the municipality itself, connecting municipal facilities as well as community organizations such as schools and libraries.
+Build based on committed demand – an economic case for digital infrastructure can be made by addressing the current and future needs of the locality itself, connecting municipal facilities as well as community organizations such as schools and libraries.
 This core network can then be extended more broadly to neighborhoods that demonstrate a committed demand to pay for that investment.